 Input your ticket type (entry only or parking and entry), visit date, and the number of people.

-The time schedule is divided into 2-hour blocks from 6 AM to 6 PM, with the park closing at 6 PM.
-Vehicles must arrive within the first 30 minutes of their reservation.
+The time schedule is divided into 2-hour blocks from 6 a.m. to 6 p.m.
+Visitors with parking reservations must arrive within the first 30 minutes of their time slot and must leave the parking area by the end of their reservation time.
+Walk-ins or drop-off visitors may leave at any time.

 However, keep in mind that there is a Diamond Head souvenir shop and refreshment stand so having cash on hand is still recommended.